lmichaelis/Computer-Simulation/README.txt

 which adds 5 and 2.
 The output (you can see it after the "[OUT]") should be "0111" (7 in binary)
-To see the assembly code just open the test.prg.bin in your favourite text editor.
+To see the assembly code just open the test.prg in your favourite text editor.
 This code needs to be compiled before it can be used.
 To compile the code type in a terminal: